All Episodes

 If three of them vote to use the power of eminent domain to take this land from Mr. Souter, we can begin our hotel development.

-Clemens' plan is to raise investment capital from wealthy pro-liberty investors and draw up architectural plans.
+Clements' plan is to raise investment capital from wealthy pro-liberty investors and draw up architectural plans.

 These plans would then be used to raise investment capital for the project.

-Clemens hopes that regular customers of the hotel might include supporters of the Institute for Justice and participants in the Free State Project, among others.
+Clemens hopes that regular customers of the hotel might include supporters of the Institute for Justice and participants in the Free State project, among others.

 So that's their press release.

-Um of course, all he needs is three out of five votes, folks.
+And of course, all he needs is three out of five votes, folks.

 And you know how these city governments are.

-You throw wads of money at them, and I mean they'll they'll do almost anything they can, including a rain dance to get it.
+I mean, they'll do almost anything they can, including a rain dance to get it.

-Uh will they go along now that it's totally legal?
+Will they go along now that it's totally legal?

 This, I love this.